Adrian Pennino: Rocky IV

-In the fourth film, Adrian and Rocky are visited by Apollo Creed, who has plans to have an exhibition match against a Russian Soviet Union boxer, Ivan Drago.
-After hearing his reasons, Adrian tries to discourage Creed, and tells him that she deeply cares about his well-being.
-Despite her suggestions, an exhibition match between the two materialize.
-Adrian attends the press conference, sitting with Apollo's wife, Mary Anne.
-Adrian witnesses the match between Creed and Drago, with Drago beating Creed mightily, causing Creed to die on the spot.
-Witnessing Apollo's death, she also attends his funeral alongside her husband.
-Sometime later, Adrian is notified by the press of Rocky announcing his plans to challenge Drago on Christmas in Russia.
-That night, she and Rocky argue about the risks, Adrian telling him that this is a match that he cannot win.
-Weeks after Rocky leaves with Paulie and Tony "Duke" Evers to Russia to train, Adrian surprises him there, and reassures that she will always be with him, no matter what.
-During the match, Drago overpowers Rocky, making it difficult for her to watch.
-But, after a moment of seriousness, Rocky delivers a punch that cuts Drago underneath his eye, causing Adrian to shout at Rocky to hit him, thus evening the playing field.
-After a decisive match, Rocky wins by knockout in the final round.
+In the fourth film, Adrian and Rocky are visited by Apollo, who plans to have an exhibition match against a Russian Soviet Union boxer, Ivan Drago.
+After hearing his reasons, primarily motivated by patriotism, Adrian tries to discourage Creed, citing that he has been retired for nearly five years, and tells him that she deeply cares about his well-being.
+Despite her misgivings, an exhibition match between the Creed and Drago materialize.
+Adrian witnesses the match between Creed and Drago, with Drago beating Creed mercilessly, causing Creed to die in the ring from his injuries.
+She also attends Creed's funeral alongside Rocky and members of Creed's family, including his wife, Mary-Ann.

+Later, Adrian is notified by the press of Rocky announcing his plans to challenge Drago on Christmas Day in Russia.
+That night, she and Rocky argue about the risks, Adrian telling him that this is a match that he cannot win, Rocky tells Adrian he is a fighter, and he is compelled to avenge Apollo's death.
+Weeks after Rocky leaves with Paulie and Duke Evers to Russia to train, Adrian surprises him there, and reassures that she will always be with him, no matter what.
+During the match, Drago overpowers Rocky in the opening round, making it difficult for her to watch.
+In the second round, Rocky delivers a punch that cuts Drago underneath his eye, thus evening the playing field.
+After a brutal contest in which Rocky wins the support of the Russian crowd, Adrian cheers Rocky on as he defeats Drago by knockout in the dying moment of the final round.